Waiting to be asked: Trauma-informed care

 A Population Crying Out for Trauma-informed Care

-Interview with David Johnson, CEO, Navos; Megan Kelly, Vice President, Trauma Informed Services, Navos; Cheryl Sharp, Senior Advisor, Trauma-informed Services, National Council for Behavioral Health
+Interview with David Johnson, CEO, Navos; Megan Kelly, Vice President, Trauma Informed Services, Navos; Cheryl Sharp, Senior Advisor, Trauma-informed Services, National Council for Mental Wellbeing

 Trauma is pervasive in our society.
 In the U.S., 61 percent of men and 51 percent of women report a history that includes at least one traumatic event, with many reporting more than one.
 Among people served by public behavioral health systems, a striking 90 percent have experienced trauma.
 People with mental illnesses and addictions whose trauma goes unaddressed have poor health outcomes including exacerbated mental health problems, increased risk of heart disease, suicide, and substance abuse.
 It would be impossible to effectively manage populations served by behavioral health without factoring in trauma-informed care.

 Navos, a behavioral health center in Seattle, Washington, is a National Council for Mental Wellbeing member and has participated in many national practice improvement initiatives, including a National Council Trauma-informed Care Learning Community.
 Navos implemented many of the best practices discussed in the learning community and helped people impacted by trauma have a better healthcare experience and get on the road to recovery.

 Navos serves some of the most vulnerable people in King County, Washington.
 People who are economically disadvantaged, who struggle with basic necessities like housing and food, who have had adverse childhood experiences, who are more likely to be assaulted and mistreated as adults, and who are at high risk of becoming re-traumatized.